 OPAL Services has over 200 volunteers and each one is making a difference to the lives of older people in rural west Cheshire.
-Our volunteers are the backbone of our charity and our greatest asset, but we are always happy to invite new volunteers to join us.
+Our volunteers are the backbone of our charity and our greatest asset and in normal times we are always happy to invite new volunteers to join us.

-If you have an hour or two, once a week or once a fortnight and would like to help older people in our rural communities, read on!
+If after lockdown you have an hour or two, once a week or once a fortnight and would like to help older people in our rural communities, read on!

 We have OPAL Clubs in 6 local areas, Frodsham, Helsby, Kelsall, Malpas, Tarporley and Tattenhall.
 We also run services from local cafes, churches and even people’s homes.
 Of course, you don’t have to live in these areas to volunteer with us.